ChristopheKunzli/dai-lab-smtp/README.md

 A graphical interface could be added to the application to make it more user-friendly.
 This would allow users to easily configure the prank campaign and monitor its progress.

-### Simplify classes

-Email and Group classes could be merged into one class, as they are closely related.